S0gle3/wb-scout/README.md

 # scout
 This script will AFK scout for you and write in guild chat + discord once a unit on unitscan has been found.

-This is how the demo version works with Hogger streamable link: https://streamable.com/qww8fe
+This is how the demo version works: https://youtu.be/pXCjO0RzT7k

 Requires keyboard control, running discord and activated wow client.
 So must be run in the foreground!
 Best used while AFKing.

-## DEMO mode vs MAINmode
+## DEMO mode vs MAIN mode
 The demo version sends discord message to party chat and alerts the Sogla's AHK Scout Bot Test Discord discord

 https://discord.gg/FvMxSR9w2j